 We definitely recommend Navajo Loop and Queen’s Garden of course, but they’re much busier.
 (Navajo trail takes off from Sunset Point.)
 If you do decide to add them to your trip, start early and add Peek-a-Boo Loop afterward if you have the energy.
 Peek-a-Boo is also a bit quieter and really gorgeous as well.

 We met a couple on this trip that had hiked Fairyland, Navajo & Queen’s Garden, and Peek-a-Boo Loop all in 1 day for a total of 20 miles!
 I personally wouldn’t recommend it, and they did say the scenery got to be ‘all the same’ by the end of the day.

 We call it getting ‘Bryce Canyon-ed out’!
-There’s just only so many hoodoos you can see before the awe starts wearing off.
-In fact I would probably just choose 1 hike in Bryce combined with other parks in Utah.
+There are just only so many hoodoos you can see before the awe starts wearing off.
+In fact, I would probably just choose 1 hike in Bryce combined with other parks in Utah.
 And then hike in Bryce Canyon again another time if possible.

 Everything I’ve written about Utah’s Mighty 5 Parks to help you plan your trip